Generic Name: propafenone (proe PAF e none)

 liver or kidney disease;

-if you have ever had an abnormal blood test called Antinuclear Antibody Test or ANA.
+an abnormal blood test called Antinuclear Antibody Test or ANA.

 propafenone may affect fertility (ability to have children) in men.
 Talk with your doctor if you have concerns about this risk.